huggingface/lerobot/README.md

 A `LeRobotDataset` is serialised using several widespread file formats for each of its parts, namely:
 - hf_dataset stored using Hugging Face datasets library serialization to parquet
-- videos are stored in mp4 format to save space or png files
+- videos are stored in mp4 format to save space
-- episode_data_index saved using `safetensor` tensor serialization format
-- stats saved using `safetensor` tensor serialization format
-- info are saved using JSON
+- metadata are stored in plain json/jsonl files

 Dataset can be uploaded/downloaded from the HuggingFace hub seamlessly.
-To work on a local dataset, you can set the `DATA_DIR` environment variable to your root dataset folder as illustrated in the above section on dataset visualization.
+To work on a local dataset, you can use the `local_files_only` argument and specify its location with the `root` argument if it's not in the default `~/.cache/huggingface/lerobot` location.

 ### Evaluate a pretrained policy